Aravind5-git/SSB-T1-C12-EVEN/README.md

 Define the Function: Specify the function you want to simulate.
 For example, f(x)=sin⁡(x)f(x)=sin(x) or any other function.
 Generate Sample Points: Decide on the range and the number of sample points.
 Generate these sample points within the desired range.
 Evaluate the Function: Compute the function values at each of these sample points.
-Compute Mean, Variance and Cross Correlation: Use Scilab's functions to calculate the mean and variance of the computed function values.
-Display Results: Output the computed mean variance and Cross Correlation

 PROCEDURE: